How to Get a Permanent Residency & Employment in Canadian Airlines?

 Does a degree play a big role in the application scoring?

 No, not really.
-As you can see from the above list, only degrees earned in Canada have a minor impact on the immigration application, in a gist of just 15 points.
+As you can see from the above list, only degrees earned in Canada have a minor impact on the immigration application, which is just 15 points.
+(Read an articles “Do I need an aviation degree to become an airline pilot” for more information on that subject).

 What criteria has the most impact?